BrianSemiglia/Cycle.swift/README.md

 #### Pre-Filter
 A pre-filter function allows for applying changes to a received Effect before being rendered.
 There are two common filters:

 - A conversion from your application-specific model to a driver-specific one.
-This design prevents a dependency of any particular driver to any particular global domain and is basically an application of the Dependency Inversion Priciple.
+This design prevents a dependency of any particular driver to any particular global domain and is basically an application of the [Dependency Inversion Principle](https://en.wikipedia.org/wiki/Dependency_inversion_principle).

 - An equality check to prevent unnecessary renderings.
 If a desired effect has been rendered, a model can be created with some sort of no-op value instead.
 In order to access the previous _n_ effects for this equality check, the `scan` Rx operator can be used.
 It would also make sense that `Drivers` be the providers of this sort of filter as the implementation of the filter would depend of the `private` implementation of the `Driver`.
 Either way, this sort of filter would provide a deterministic function for `Driver` state management.

 #### Driver
-Drivers are stateless objects that simply receive a value, render it to hardware in some way and output `Event` values as they are experienced by hardware.
-They ideally have one input function (`render(model: RxSwift.Observable<Driver.Model>)`) and one output property (`RxSwift.Observable<Driver.Event>`).
-They also ideally have no concept of what is beyond their interface, avoiding references to global singletons/types and having a model that they have autonomy over; this would be another application of the Dependency Inversion Principle.
+Drivers are stateless objects that simply receive a value, render it to hardware and output `Event` values as they are experienced by hardware.
+They ideally have one input function `render(model: RxSwift.Observable<Driver.Model>)` and one output property `RxSwift.Observable<Driver.Event>`.
+They also ideally have no concept of what is beyond their interface, avoiding references to global singletons/types and having a model that they have autonomy over; this would be another application of the [Dependency Inversion Principle](https://en.wikipedia.org/wiki/Dependency_inversion_principle).

 #### Event
 Events are simple enum values that may also contain associated values received by hardware.
-Events are ideally defined and owned by a `Driver` as opposed to being defined at the application level (Dependency Inversion Principle).
+Events are ideally defined and owned by a `Driver` as opposed to being defined at the application level ([Dependency Inversion](https://en.wikipedia.org/wiki/Dependency_inversion_principle)).

 #### Post-Filter
 A post-filter function allows for the creation of a new `Effect` based on an incoming `Event` and the current `Effect`.
 The `Effect` created here becomes available to the incoming `Effect` stream of the main function and is also how a previous `Effect` is accessed using the Rx `scan` operator.
 The `scan` operator is not limited to just the immediately preceding `Effect` in the timeline; any previous `Effect` can be accessed.
 This is useful for determinations that require a larger context.
 For example, a touch-gesture could be recognized by examining the last _n_ number of touch-coordinates.